Enterprises must consider agency, accountability and access during their AI implementation journeys.

 2. Operational Oversight: Managing Agents in Real Time

 Architectural controls must be complemented by continuous, real-time operational oversight.
-The goal is to maintain situational awareness of AI agent activities and ensure a human counterpart always has the ability to intervene.
+Maintain situational awareness of AI agent activities and ensure human counterparts have the ability to intervene.
+Best practices include:

-- Mandate robust checkpoints for all actions of consequence, especially those involving financial transactions, external communications or critical system changes.
+- Mandating robust checkpoints for all actions of consequence, especially those involving financial transactions, external communications or critical system changes.

-- Comprehensive, immutable audit logs should record each step of an agent’s reasoning and behavior.
+- Establishing comprehensive, immutable audit logs that record each step of an agent’s reasoning and behavior.

 3. Governance and Policy: A Human-Centric Framework